MicrosoftDocs/azure-docs/articles/active-directory/develop/tutorial-v2-windows-uwp.md

 ![Application's user interface](./media/tutorial-v2-windows-uwp/testapp-ui-vs2019.png)

 When you're ready to test, select **Call Microsoft Graph API**.
 Then use an Azure AD organizational account or a Microsoft account, such as live.com or outlook.com, to sign in.
-If it's your first time, you see a window asking the user to sign in.
+The first time a user runs this, the application displays a window asking the user to sign in.

 ### Consent